vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 |TKG Workload Network|tkg-workload-ls|172.19.77.1/24|172.19.77.2- 172.19.77.251|N/A|
 |TKG Workload VIP Network|tkg-workload-vip-ls|172.19.77.1/24|172.19.77.2- 172.19.77.251|N/A|

-These networks are spread across the Tier-1 gateways shown in the reference architecture diagram.
-Appropriate firewall rules needs to be configured on the Tier-1 gateways for a successful deployment.
+These networks are spread across the tier-1 gateways shown in the reference architecture diagram.
+You must configure the appropriate firewall rules on the tier-1 gateways for a successful deployment.

 ### <a id="fwreq"> </a> Firewall Requirements
-To prepare the firewall, you need to gather the following information:
+To prepare the firewall, you must collect the following information:

-1. NSX ALB Controller nodes and Cluster IP address.
+1. NSX ALB Controller nodes and Cluster IP address
-2. NSX ALB Management Network CIDR.
+2. NSX ALB Management Network CIDR
 3. TKG Management Network CIDR
 4. TKG Shared Services Network CIDR
 5. TKG Workload Network CIDR